UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/hpc_storage/index.md

 ## Storage Expectations and Policies

+Our HPC storage is a shared resource for all University researchers.
+With this in mind we offer expectations and best practices.

-Our HPC storage array is designed for high performance, not long-term storage.
+Our performant HPC storage array is designed for high performance, not long-term storage.
 It is mostly built on high-speed flash, which is significantly more expensive and limited in capacity than typical data storage.
+This is where we locate the `/home`, `/groups`, and `/xdisk` filesystems.

+Our capacity HPC storage is intended for longer term usage at an affordable rate.
+The filesystem is `/rental`.
+We discourage running computations directly from the rental storage.

 1. **{==Important: Your Data are Not Backed Up==}**